 This plot shows the average number of SARS-CoV-2 gene copies detected in each sample of wastewater.
 Gene copies are used to determine the two-week trend at sampling sites that do not collect fecal indicator data.
 Detection levels can be grouped based on three categories:

-• No-Detect: When no SARs-CoV-2 gene copies are detected in a sample.
+- Not-Detected: When no SARS-CoV-2 gene copies are detected in a sample.